-The Council Manager in liaison with the Council's IT contractor will also be responsible for checking the correct security settings are in place on the social media sites used.
+The Chief Officer, in liaison with the Council's IT contractor, will also be responsible for checking the correct security settings are in place on the social media sites used.

-Nominated councillors may assist the Council Manager to disseminate information however they all must ensure that they follow this policy.
+Nominated councillors may assist the Chief Officer to disseminate information however they all must ensure that they follow this policy.

-No social media account details may be changed without the permission of the Council Manager or full council.
+No social media account details may be changed without the permission of the Chief Officer or Full Council.